PacificBiosciences/pbmm2/README.md

 #### Sorting
 Sorted output can be generated using `--sort`.
-In addition, `--sort-threads-perc` defines the percentage of threads used for sorting and `-m,--sort-memory` sets the memory used per sorting thread, accepting suffixed `K,M,G`.
+In addition, `--sort-threads-perc` defines the percentage of threads used for sorting and In addition, `-J,--sort-threads-perc` defines the percentage of threads used for sorting (absolute number of sort threads is capped at 8) and `-m,--sort-memory` sets the memory used per sorting thread, accepting suffixed `K,M,G`.

 #### Following datasets combinations are allowed: